DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ![Class4 Selector](screenshots/class4_selector.png "Class4 Selector")

 To add Class4 data to the map select the Class4 product type then a date of interest.
-The OceanNavigator will then draw the Class4 points on the map.
+The Ocean Navigator will then draw the Class4 points on the map.
 These points are colored according the products RMS error i.e. how well the model fits the observed data.
 Green points indicate high agreement between the forecasted data and observation while red points indicated poor agreement.

 ![Class4 points displayed on map](screenshots/class4_points.png "Class4 points displayed on map")

 ## Comparing Datasets

 Checking the compare datasets toggle switch ![Compare Datasets Toggle](screenshots/compare_toggle.png "Compare Datasets Toggle") will open the comparison view.
 The view includes two maps and corresponding Dataset Selector panels.
-Users can select from any two avialable datasets and make comparisons between them.
+Users can select from any two available datasets and make comparisons between them.
 Any action, such as pan or zoom actions, applied to one will be applied to the other.
 Feature selection will also apply to both maps and comparison plots will be made where possible.
 Examples of the comparison view and resulting transect and area plots are given below.

 ![Comparing Datasets](screenshots/compare_map.png "Comparing Datasets")